eirgnkl/pipeline/README.md

 ### Model Performance Visualization

 After the pipeline completes, a **visualization step** generates comparative plots for each task.
 These plots provide a clear view of model performance across different **feature selection techniques**.
+User sets in snakefile the **desired number of best models** to view and compare in the params `rule visualize`

 ### Visualization Includes: